 The Au.D. degree is intended to train audiologists for clinical practice and is designed to be completed in four years (including summers).
 This program meets the academic and clinical requirements of the American Speech-Language-Hearing Association and is accredited by the ASHA Council on Academic Accreditation in Audiology and Speech-Language Pathology.

-The master's degree in speech-language pathology is typically completed in five full-time semesters, including a summer semester.
-Exceptions may occur for the student who has a number of prerequisites to complete or one who extends his/her program for additional thesis or course work.
-A master's degree from KU will, in most circumstances, satisfy the American Speech-Language Hearing Association's certification standards for continuing on to the clinical fellowship year.
+The master's degree in speech-language pathology prepares new speech-language pathologists to enter the workforce and is typically completed in five full-time semesters, including a summer semester.
+This program will, in most circumstances, satisfy the American Speech-Language Hearing Association's certification standards for continuing on to the clinical fellowship year.
 A certificate of clinical competence in speech-language pathology is awarded upon completion of a successful clinical fellowship.

 Doctor of Philosophy